-Most of Luxembourg’s population is Roman Catholic, and many of them will attend a mass either on the Eve or on Christmas Day.
-The midnight mass on Christmas Eve is especially traditional and a way to welcome Christmas Day from the very moment it begins in a context where the meaning of His birth is being celebrated.
+Most of Luxembourg’s population is Roman Catholic, and many will attend a mass either on the Eve or on Christmas Day.
+The midnight mass on Christmas Eve is especially traditional and a way to welcome Christmas Day from the very moment it begins.

-However, Christmas in Luxembourg is also about family reunions with a good deal of family feasting accompanying the renewal of fellowship.
+However, Christmas in Luxembourg is also about family reunions with a good deal of family feasting.
 Traditionally, black pudding, mashed potatoes, and applesauce were eaten on Christmas Eve.
-Today, roast turkey, fish and other seafood, “potato fritters,” eggnog, mulled wines, and sweets such as Stollen and Yule Logs are typical as well.
+Today, roast turkey, fish and other seafood, “potato fritters,” eggnog, mulled wines, and sweets such as Stollen.

-On December 6th comes Saint Nicholas Day, and this is when “Santa Claus” fills plates with candies, sweets, and small gifts.
-For the week preceding December 6th, he also fills kids’ slippers with presents each night.
-Gifts for Christmas Eve are not bought by Santa but by Baby Jesus and left under the Christmas tree to be opened on either Christmas Eve or Christmas Day.
+On 6 December comes Saint Nicholas Day, and this is when “Santa Claus” fills plates with candies, sweets, and small gifts.
+For the week preceding 6 December, he also fills kids’ slippers with presents each night.
+Gifts for Christmas Eve are not brought by Santa but by Baby Jesus and left under the Christmas tree to be opened on either Christmas Eve or Christmas Day.

 After Christmas is over, during the first week of January, boy and girl scouts often go about gathering used Christmas trees to burn in gigantic bonfire events called “Buergbrennen.”

-Should you find yourself in Luxembourg during this major holiday, or if you are near enough in Europe to quickly get to Luxembourg for some festive Christmas events, here are some ideas on what to do:
+Should you find yourself in Luxembourg the Christmas season, here are some ideas on what to do:

 - Attend midnight services at the imposing but beautiful Notre Dame Cathedral in Luxembourg City.
 Services are held there every year on Christmas Eve.
 You may also wish to attend midnight mass at the Benedictine Abbey of Saint Maurice and Saint Maure in the town of Clervaux.
 The services there have been aired on TV of late, so you can watch them even if you can’t attend them.